Countertop Cutout in Warsaw — For Sink and Hob

 How the on-site work goes

-1. You send a photo of the countertop and the sink or hob model — the technician assesses the scope.
+1. You send a photo of the countertop and the sink or hob model — the technician checks what needs to be done.

-3. On site, the technician checks the manufacturer’s template, takes measurements, and marks the countertop.
+3. At the site, the technician checks the manufacturer’s template, measures everything, and marks the countertop.

-4. Drills a starter hole in the corner, then cuts the contour with a jigsaw fitted with a clean-cut blade.
+4. Drills a starter hole in the corner, then cuts the outline with a jigsaw fitted with a clean-cut blade.

-5. Finishes the edge: removes burrs, applies sealant or oil for moisture protection if needed.
+5. Finishes the edge: removes rough spots, applies sealant or oil for moisture protection if needed.

-6. Test-fits the appliance in the cutout, checking clearances and seating.
+6. Tries the appliance in the cutout, checking clearances and how it sits.

-7. Cleans up shavings and dust, gives advice on sealing.
+7. Cleans away shavings and dust, then gives advice on sealing.

 Common customer mistakes (and how to avoid them)

-• Marking the cutout by eye without a template — the opening doesn’t match the appliance, and the countertop is ruined.
+• Marking the cutout by eye without a template — the opening ends up not fitting the appliance, and the countertop is spoiled.

-• Using a standard jigsaw blade — laminate chips on the face side, leaving an ugly edge.
+• Using an ordinary jigsaw blade — the laminate chips on the front side and leaves a messy edge.

-• Not sealing the cut edges — chipboard absorbs moisture and swells within six months.
+• Leaving the cut edges unsealed — chipboard takes in moisture and swells within six months.

-• Cutting too close to the edge — the countertop cracks under load.
+• Cutting too close to the edge — the countertop cracks once it takes load.

-• Forgetting to check whether pipes or hoses run beneath the cutout area before starting.
+• Not checking whether pipes or hoses run under the cutout area before starting.

 • Buying a sink without checking the bowl depth — it hits the drawer or cabinet wall.

-• Cutting the countertop before it’s mounted on the frame — without support, the sheet flexes and snaps.
+• Cutting the countertop before it is fixed to the frame — without support, the sheet bends and snaps.

 What to prepare before the technician arrives

-• The countertop must already be installed and secured on the cabinet frame.
+• The countertop must already be fitted and firmly secured on the cabinet frame.

-• The sink or hob should be on site, with the manufacturer’s cutout template.
+• The sink or hob should be on site, together with the manufacturer’s cutout template.

-• If the template is lost — download it from the manufacturer’s website or find the dimensions in the manual.
+• If the template is missing — download it from the manufacturer’s website or check the dimensions in the manual.

 • Clear the work area: remove dishes and small appliances from the surface.

-• Provide access to a power socket for tools.
+• Provide access to a power socket for the tools.

-• Let us know the countertop material (chipboard, solid wood, stone) — this determines the tool used.
+• Tell us what material the countertop is made of (chipboard, solid wood, stone) — this decides which tool is used.

-• If plumbing runs under the worktop — show the technician before work begins.
+• If plumbing runs under the worktop — show it to the technician before work starts.

-• Warn about fresh renovations — the technician will cover surfaces to protect from dust.
+• Let us know about fresh renovations — the technician will cover surfaces to protect them from dust.

 • Provide access details: intercom code, parking, floor number.